 Achieving fusion power

 Fusion is expected to become a major part of the energy mix during the second half of this century.
-With adequate funding, the first fusion power plants should be operating by 2040.
-To achieve this, a series of development steps need to be taken.
+With adequate funding, the first fusion power plant can be operating in the 2040s.
+To achieve this, a series of development steps need to be taken, which are set out in the European fusion roadmap, published in 2012.
+CCFE is working with its counterparts around Europe to implement this plan, which would see fusion power on the grid by 2050.

 ITER is the next major international fusion experiment and a crucial step towards commercial fusion energy.
 It is expected to prove the feasibility of electricity generation from fusion by releasing some 500 megawatts of fusion power (from a 50 megawatt input) for up to 500 seconds.
 It will be the first fusion experiment to produce net power – ten times more than the amount required to heat the plasma.